 Sales Interview Tips

-1. Concisely summarize what you‘ve learned about the organization’s solutions, who they serve, who they compete with, and what industry experts say about them.
+When you’re asked why you’re interested in the job or the company, give a clear, concise summary.
+Make sure to include the organization’s solutions, who they serve, who they compete with, and what industry experts say about them.

 2. Explain why you’re interested in this company and role.

-When it comes to discussing your sales performance, go hard on the numbers.
-Have them ready and explain how you achieved them.
+When it comes to discussing your past sales performance, go hard on the numbers.
+Have specific numbers and examples prepared, and be ready to explain how you achieved them.

 Did you exceed your quota three quarters in a row last year?
 By how much?
 And how did you do it?

-If you can‘t explain how or why you succeeded in your role, it doesn’t really matter what you achieved.
+Remember: If you can’t explain how or why you succeeded in your role, it doesn’t really matter what you achieved.

 5. Everyone loves a good sales story, so the more you can amp up the drama, the better.

-Did you close a deal in the middle of a lake while on vacation in between water ski turns?
-Tell that story like you‘ve told it a million times.
-You’re a salesperson, and part of the job is being an outstanding storyteller.
-Demonstrate these skills to your interviewers by telling your all-time greatest sales stories.
+Did you close a deal while on vacation in the middle of a lake in between water ski turns?
+Tell that story like you’ve told it a million times.

 6. Be honest about failures, and clearly spell out an example of when you’ve been challenged and how you moved forward.